clearpath-docs/boxer-sphinx-tutorials/doc/BoxerDriving.rst

 .. warning::

-    Boxer is a large, heavy, robot capable of reaching high speeds.
+    Despite its small size, Boxer is capable of reaching high speeds.
 Careless driving can cause harm to the operator, bystanders, the robot, or other property.
 Always remain vigilant, ensure you have a clear line of sight to the robot, and operate the robot at safe speeds.